-In 2002, RockCreek founder and CEO Afsaneh Beschloss set out to build a different kind of investment-management firm: One that nurtures a diverse team with a global perspective to generate innovative solutions for institutional investors.
+In 2002, RockCreek founder and CEO Afsaneh Beschloss set out to build a different kind of investment-management firm: One that nurtures a dynamic, diverse team with a global perspective to generate innovative solutions for institutional investors.

 “We put doing well for our investors above all else.
 Meeting our clients' objectives involves more than figures on a balance sheet.
 It also determines the financial health of families and communities around the world.”— Afsaneh Beschloss, Chief Executive Officer

 Culture and Values